Live call analytics for your contact center with Amazon language AI services

 How did LCA transcribe and analyze your test phone calls?
 Let’s take a quick look at how it works.

 The demo Asterisk server is configured to use Voice Connector, which provides the phone number and SIP trunking needed to route inbound and outbound calls.
-When you configure LCA to integrate with your contact center instead of the demo Asterisk server, Voice Connector is configured to integrate instead with your existing contact center using SIP-based media recording (SIPREC) or network-based recording (NBR).
+When you configure LCA to integrate with your contact center using the Chime Voice Connector (SIPREC) option, instead of the demo Asterisk server, Voice Connector is configured to integrate instead with your existing contact center using SIP-based media recording (SIPREC) or network-based recording (NBR).
 In both cases, Voice Connector streams audio to Kinesis Video Streams using two streams per call, one for the caller and one for the agent.
+(The new Genesys Cloud Audiohook integration option uses a different architecture for call ingestion and call processing – see the section titled “Integrate with your contact center” later in this post.)

 The LCA web UI assets are hosted on Amazon S3 and served via CloudFront.
 Authentication is provided by Amazon Cognito.
 In demo mode, user identities are configured in an Amazon Cognito user pool.
 In a production setting, you would likely configure Amazon Cognito to integrate with your existing identity provider (IdP) so authorized users can log in with their corporate credentials.